Introducing guest blogger Anastasija from Parenthood 4 Ever

 The Dancing House, or Fred and Ginger, is the nickname given to the Nationale-Nederlanden building on the Rašínovo nábřeží in Prague.
 It is located near the National Theatre, easy to reach to see this odd unique architecture sight and take some photos.
 It is located on the river bank on Jiráskovo nám.
 1981/6, Nové Město.

-Another site that isn’t located in Prague city but nearby is
+Another site that isn’t located in Prague city but nearby making a wonderful day trip from Prague is;

 Karlštejn Castle is a large Gothic castle founded in 1348 CE by Charles IV, Holy Roman Emperor-elect and King of Bohemia.
 The castle served as a place for safekeeping the Imperial Regalia as well as the Bohemian/Czech crown jewels, holy relics, and other royal treasures.
 Located about 30 kilometres (19 mi) southwest of Prague above the village of the same name.